 Products they’ve been using for generations.
 E.g., socks, laundry detergent, or breakfast cereal.

 You don’t have to train staff on how to sell those products because they sell themselves.

-You need to understand Hemp-based products to sell them properly.
-Most consumers are not “hemp-aware”, so they need informed information from the people selling those products.
+You need to understand CBD Oil products to sell them properly.
+Most consumers are not “CBD-aware”, so they need informed information from the people selling those products.

 2: Buying from a convenience store, a gas station, or any kind of store attached to a gas station.

 Don’t get some no-name CBD Gummy, Tincture, or Capsule at a gas station or a convenience store, and expect brand-name performance.
 Not happening.
 Not a prayer.